 - Resource Analysis

 Before delving into research, you should determine the resources at your disposal.
+Choose the topic wisely, and use dissertationteam blog for inspiration.
 These include the duration, money, and materials available for conducting research and compiling your paper.

 Next, search for the materials directly related to the topic or those related to concepts on which you will base your arguments.
 To determine the underdeveloped ideas, you may opt to find other dissertations and journals relating to your field.

 Also, set a clear focus group and an actionable methodology within your topic, therefore, limiting your research within the confines of available resources.

 To reach the defense phase, a paper must appeal to the panelists and address a relevant niche-related topic.
 It is thus essential to engage your advisor on your selected issues to determine the ones that are in line with the research question.

 Engaging your peers on scholarly networks will help you assess a topic’s relevance while avoiding personal biases that may limit the objective coverage of the subject.